nahkd123/stonks/docs/User's Documentations/Configuration.md

         // You can configure your service by adding nested entries under "useService"
     ```

-For a list of services see [here](../References/Services/IntegratedStonksService.md).
+For a list of services, see [References/Services](../References/Services/IntegratedStonksService.md).

 ### Registering adapters
 Unlike services, you can register multiple adapters inside your configuration file.
 Adapters are used to convert Stonks products into equivalents in your server and vice versa.